Massage Therapy in Brighton and Hove

 In my Brighton practice, massage sessions are tailored to your individual needs on the day.
 Some clients come for deep relaxation, while others are seeking targeted work for long-held tension, postural strain or chronic muscular discomfort.
+Many of my clients are perimenopausal and find relief for their symptoms through regular massage and bodywork.
+Massage can also be helpful in managing the side effects of bio identical and body identical HRT.

 Rather than following a fixed routine, I adapt each session using a range of therapeutic techniques to support the body’s natural process of release and recovery.